EUROPE MARKETS: European Stocks Rise For 3rd Day As Global Rally Stays Strong

 Car maker shares were again among the biggest advancers after a broker upgrade, setting the auto sector on track for its best week since July 2016.

-What are markets doing: The Stoxx Europe 600 index rose 0.4% to 395.31, on track for its highest close since Nov.
+What are markets doing: The Stoxx Europe 600 index rose 0.7% to 396.27, on track for its highest close since Nov.
 6, when the pan-European benchmark ended at 396.59, according to FactSet data.
-For the week, the Stoxx 600 was set for a 1.6% gain, its biggest since mid-July last year.
+For the week, the Stoxx 600 was set for a 1.8% gain, its biggest since May last year.

 Continue Reading Below